 2. AUS-10 Steel: Hardness and Performance

 AUS-10 is another high-quality Japanese steel, similar to VG10 but slightly softer, making it easier to sharpen.
-This steel is well suited for everyday knives, as it offers good corrosion resistance and allows for a long-lasting, sharp edge.
-Its composition makes it less prone to chipping, making it ideal for those looking for a sturdy blade that doesn't require extensive maintenance.
+This steel is well-suited for everyday knives, as it offers good corrosion resistance and allows for a long-lasting, sharp edge.
+Its composition makes it less prone to chipping, making it ideal for those looking for a durable blade that doesn't require extensive maintenance.

 -